gklyne/annalist/documents/demo-script.md

 # Simple demonstration/evaluation scripts

-The following introductory screencast vodeos can be downloaded from [annalist.net](http://annalist.net):
+The following introductory screencast videos can be downloaded from [annalist.net](http://annalist.net):

 1. [Initializing Annalist site data](http://annalist.net/media/annalist-site-setup.mp4) (1m47s) - shows the procedure for first-time initialization of new Annalist site data using the `annalist-manager` utility.
 2. [Log in and and create first collection](http://annalist.net/media/annalist-login-create-collection.mp4) (3m32s) - steps through an initial login using the `admin` user created previously, create a new collection and create permissions for a Google-authenticated user to modify that collection.